kesac/Syllabore/README.md

 Salna
 Rasse
 ```
+See the [wiki](https://github.com/kesac/Syllabore/wiki) for more examples on customizing providers.
+The topics of consonant positioning, vowel/consonant sequences, and grapheme weights are not shown here.

 # Using Transformers
 Transformers can be used to apply a transform to a name during the generation process: